blateral/cookie-consent/README.md

 </div>
 ```

-In addition to the already in den React section mentioned properties the static version takes parameters to define content values:
+In addition to the already in the React section mentioned properties the static version takes parameters to define content values:

 | Name             |  Type  |           Default            |              Description               |
 | ---------------- | :----: | :--------------------------: | :------------------------------------: |